Skip advert

 Boot space

-The Tavascan gets a full five-star safety rating from safety experts Euro NCAP regulations.
-Its matches the scores of the Ford Capri in the adult, child, and vulnerable road user categories, but the Tavascan outdoes the Ford for safety assistance.
+The Tavascan earned a full five-star safety rating from safety experts Euro NCAP in 2024.
+It matches the scores of the Ford Capri (which was tested in the same year) in the adult, child, and vulnerable road user categories, but the Tavascan outdoes the Ford for safety assistance.

 Advertisement - Article continues below

-The ‘always on’ functions like lane-keeping assist and traffic sign assist are typically intrusive, but they can be easily switched off via the touchscreen.
-Other active safety elements include active cruise control with lane-keeping assist, blind spot monitoring and autonomous emergency braking, to name just a few.
+The ‘always on’ functions, such as lane-keeping assist and traffic-sign assist, are typically intrusive, but they can be easily switched off via the touchscreen or a button on the steering wheel.
+Other active safety elements include active cruise control with lane-keeping assist, blind-spot monitoring and autonomous emergency braking, to name just a few.

 • Lane-keeping assist